 US Manufacturers Association for Development and Enterprise (US*MADE) is specifically focused on protecting manufacturers from abusive patent litigation.
-Manufacturers are frequent targets of patent litigation by marketplace competitors seeking an unfair advantage and shell companies which produce no products or services.
+Manufacturers are frequent targets of patent litigation by shell companies which produce no products or services.
 Job-creating manufacturers are shaken down for hefty royalty payments by plaintiffs wielding vague, low-quality patents that likely should have never been issued by the US Patent and Trademark Office (USPTO).

 US-MADE and its members will shine a light on efforts to harm manufacturers and it will advocate to protect and preserve the existing legal tools to help manufacturers defend themselves against abusive patent litigation.